bquiroga10/Group10/artifacts/architecture/README.md

 **Build-vs-Buy Decisions**
 ------------------------------

-Unity has quite a bit of free assets in the unity store, we will be using them so that we don't have to waste time with art design.
+Unity has quite a bit of free assets in the unity store, as well as using Open Trivia DB

 **Reuse**
 -----------------------------